 - Cardamom - 2

 - Cloves - 2

 - Cashew nuts - 8 to 10

-- Take all the ingredients mentioned under "For Gravy" in a mixer jar.
+- Take all the ingredients mentioned under "Grind to a paste" in a mixer jar.

-- Transfer to the serving bowl and serve garnished with a dollop of cream on top and coriander leaves.
+- Once the cooking is complete and finishes off with the beep sound, wait for natural pressure release (npr).
+Open the lid and mix well to combine.
+Transfer to the serving bowl and serve garnished with a dollop of cream on top and coriander leaves.